There are many degrees of hearing impairment.

 Common Symptoms of Hearing Loss

-These are the most common symptoms described by someone with a hearing loss; if you can hear yourself admitting any of these then it is you should get your hearing checked.
+These are the most common symptoms described by someone with a hearing loss; if you can hear yourself admitting any of these then it is an appropriate time for you to get your hearing checked.

 - People sound like they are mumbling – especially when I’m in background noise